 However, those large expanses are what made the NRAO pick this remote desert area of New Mexico as the home for the VLA.
 Located on the Plains of San Augustin, far from any large city, scientists are able to look deep into space with little disruption.

-We spotted the VLA from miles away because it creates such a stark contrast to the otherwise flat landscape.
+We spotted the Very Large Array in New Mexico from miles away because it creates such a stark contrast to the otherwise flat landscape.
 And the closer we got to the 27 giant antennas, the more our apprehension turned to amazement.
 This was not some tourist attraction or movie set.
 This was a feat of science.
 We were just lucky enough to be allowed a glimpse of it.

-When we arrived late on a Tuesday afternoon, the gift shop had already closed and no one was around.
+When we arrived to the Very Large Array in New Mexico late on a Tuesday afternoon, the gift shop had already closed and no one was around.
 But since the self-guided trail was open until dusk, we set off to explore.

 As we walked below one of the towering metal structures, we were surprised by how truly enormous it was.
 Then we heard the gears within it begin to work and watched as it and all of its 26 counter-parts moved in unison.
 What were they seeing up there?